ifconfig

 - Set the routing metric of the interface to n,

 default 0.
-The routing metric is used by the routing protocol
+The routing metric may be used by routing protocols.
+Higher

-effect of making a route less favorable; metrics are counted as additional
+metrics have the effect of making a route less favorable; metrics are

 mtu